panoply/liquify/packages/specs/readme.md

 $.liquid.argument;      // The tag or filter argument record in traversal
 $.liquid.value;         // The current tag, filter or object value in traversal
 $.liquid.separator;     // The current separator character code (if any)
+$.liquid.type;          // A persisted reference to a certain type, like an object type
 $.liquid.within;        // An enum number value informing upon the within status
 $.liquid.variable;      // A string[] list value which holds reference to an assigned value
+$.liquid.files;         // Map reference which maintain file specific data.

 // HTML5